shaltaev/vue-what-screen/README.md

   - `isP()` is orientation Portrait
   - `isScreen(screen)` is screen compare to breakpoint

-    - screen: string (one of breakpint name, like "xs" for Bootstrap preset)
+    - screen: string (one of breakpoint name, like "xs" for Bootstrap preset)
-    - if breakpoints not seted result will be **false**
+    - if breakpoints not set result will be **false**

-  - `isScreenAd(sign, screen)` is screen compare to breakpoint condition (Ad as advansed)
+  - `isScreenAd(sign, screen)` is screen compare to breakpoint condition (Ad as advanced)

     - sign: enum ( > , >= , < , <=, = )
-    - screen: string (one of breakpint name, like "xs" for Bootstrap preset)
+    - screen: string (one of breakpoint name, like "xs" for Bootstrap preset)
-    - if sign not in enum or breakpoints not seted result will be **false**
+    - if sign not in enum or breakpoints not set result will be **false**
     - ex: `isScreenAd('>', 'xs')` mean that screen should be more then `xs` from Bootstrap (only if you use Bootstrap preset)

   - `isW(sign, width)` is width(px)?